- FEBRUARY SOLD OUT - MAY REGISTRATION NOW OPEN

 1:00 p.m. - Body break/energizer

-1:10p.m. - Panel: Land-Based Activities Prevention Focused -(Panel speakers TBD) Join us for a panel discussion on the crucial role of land-based programming within First Nations communities.
+1:10p.m. - Panel Discussion (Panel Speakers TBD) Land-based Prevention Programs -(Panel speakers TBD) Join us for a panel discussion on the crucial role of land-based programming within First Nations communities.
 This session will highlight the experiences of 3 communities, showcasing how land-based activities can effectively contribute to prevention programming.
 Don't miss this opportunity to learn from others and explore innovative approaches to land-based prevention strategies.

 2:00 p.m. - Networking Break